 If herpes simplex virus and varicella zoster virus cannot be excluded, the antiviral drug acyclovir is given.
 Acyclovir is effective against herpes simplex and herpes zoster viruses.
 Cytomegalovirus encephalitis can be treated with the antiviral drug ganciclovir.
 Foscarnet is an alternative, which can be used alone or with ganciclovir.
 Sometimes several antibiotics are also given in case the cause is bacteria.

-For HIV-associated encephalopathy, a combination of drugs used to treat HIV infection ( antiretroviral drugs Drug Treatment of Human Immunodeficiency Virus (HIV) Infection Antiretroviral drugs used to treat human immunodeficiency virus (HIV) infection aim to do the following: Reduce the amount of HIV RNA (viral load) in the blood to an undetectable amount Restore... read more ) helps the immune system function better and delays the progression of the infection and its complications, including dementia.
+For HIV-associated encephalopathy, a combination of drugs used to treat HIV infection (antiretroviral drugs Antiretroviral Treatment of Human Immunodeficiency Virus (HIV) Infection Antiretroviral medications used to treat human immunodeficiency virus (HIV) infection aim to do the following: Reduce the amount of HIV RNA (viral load) in the blood to an undetectable amount... read more ) helps the immune system function better and delays the progression of the infection and its complications, including dementia.

 Autoimmune encephalitis is usually treated with the following:

 Corticosteroids (prednisone or methylprednisolone)

 Plasma exchange Plasma exchange In apheresis, blood is removed from a person and then returned after substances are removed from it.
 Apheresis can be used to Obtain healthy blood components from a donor to transfuse to a person... read more , which removes the abnormal antibodies from the blood, or immune globulin (antibodies obtained from the blood of people with a normal immune system), which is given intravenously

 For other viruses and most other causes, no specific treatment is available.
 Treatment usually involves relieving symptoms (such as seizures and fever) and, when necessary, providing life support (for example, with a breathing tube) until the infection subsides—in about 1 to 2 weeks.